Why Canonical Tags Matter More in AI Search

 Step 4: Establish Ongoing Monitoring

-Set up automated alerts to validate your sitemap, run periodic Copyscape checks on high-value content, and re-validate canonical tags to catch new issues before they impact AI visibility.
+Set up automated processes to validate your sitemap against previous versions (to catch new duplicates), run periodic content duplication checks on high-value content (to detect new scraping), and re-validate canonical tags site-wide to catch misconfigurations introduced by CMS updates or new content deployments.

 What Does Success Look Like?